LIFE IP GrassBirdHabitats

 Welcome to the website of the LIFE IP GrassBirdHabitats project, an EU-funded initiative dedicated to protecting meadow birds and their habitats.
 Our goal is to create and connect optimal breeding and non-breeding areas along the East Atlantic Flyway.

-The project focuses on habitat conservation and restoration in Lower Saxony (Germany) and Fryslân (the Netherlands) while also developing a strategic conservation plan for the Atlantic region of Europe and West Africa.
+The project focuses on habitat conservation and restoration in Lower Saxony (Germany) and Fryslân (the Netherlands) while also developing a strategic conservation plan for meadow birds in the Atlantic region of Europe and in West Africa.

 The project will run for ten years.
 It started in November 2020 and will be concluded by the end of October 2030.